TaitoUnited/full-stack-template/DEVELOPMENT.md

 The CI/CD tool will deploy your database changes automatically to servers once you push your changes to git.
 Database migrations are executed using sqitch.
 More instructions on sqitch: [Sqitch tutorial](https://metacpan.org/pod/sqitchtutorial)

-> If any environment does not yet contain any permanent data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to the environment.
+> If environments do not yet contain any permanent database data, you can just edit the existing deploy sql files directly and run `taito init:ENV --clean` before deploying the app to an environment.
+It is recommended to edit the files directly until the first production version has been released to keep migration files clean.
 However, if you delete some of the existing `deploy/*.sql` files, leave revert scripts in place.
 Otherwise `taito init:ENV --clean` will fail because changes cannot be reverted.

 > It is recommended that you put a table name at the beginning of your migration script name.
 This way the table creation script and all its alteration scripts remain close to each other in the file hierarchy.